StefanGerrits2/Frontend-Applications/README.md

 ## API

-The data I use is provided by an API.
+The data I use is provided by [this API](https://data.netwerkdigitaalerfgoed.nl/).
 The API contains 700.000 objects.
 I have written SPARQL queries to get the objects that I want.

 I collect all toys from specific categories: